Pests and Infestations

 Pest controllers are listed in telephone directories or by an online search.
 The British Pest Control Association (BPCA) or National Pest Technicians Association (NPTA) can help you find a pest controller.
 Links to their websites are given below and you should go to the "Find a pest controller " section of their websites.

-Contact a pest control company who MUST be a member of either the BPCA or NPTA by using their 'find a pest controller' section of their web sites BPCA or NPTA Pest control companies are also listed on Yell or Nottinghamshire Approved Contractor website Approved trader However these may not be registered with the BPCA or NPTA.
+Contact a pest control company who MUST be a member of either the BPCA (Opens in a New Window) or NPTA (Opens in a New Window) by using their 'find a pest controller' section of their websites.
+Pest control companies are also listed on Yell (Opens in a New Window) or Nottinghamshire Approved Contractor Approved trader website.
+(Opens in a New Window) However these may not be registered with the BPCA or NPTA.

 When looking for a pest controller, make sure you: